 It’s impossible to talk about horror games without mentioning one of the most influential horror titles of the previous decade – Amnesia: The Dark Descent.

-When it first came out, Amnesia received a lot of attention for two main reasons.
-First, it had some of the most original and effective game design that the horror genre had ever seen, and second, it completely excluded any form of combat.
+When it initially debuted, Amnesia garnered significant acclaim for two primary factors.
+First, it possessed some of the most innovative and efficient game design that the horror category had ever witnessed, and second, it entirely omitted any type of combat.